Organizational Structure

 3. Cross-Functional Collaboration

-• Shared Understanding: Helps align product goals with user needs and technical feasibility.
+• Shared understanding.
+Aligns product goals with user needs and technical reality.

-• Faster Iteration: Tight feedback loops between design, product, and engineering reduce rework.
+• Faster iteration.
+Tight feedback loops cut rework.

-• Product Management: Partners in defining problems, prioritizing features, and setting product strategy.
+• Product Management: Define problems together, prioritize features, shape product strategy.

-• Engineering: Collaborate closely for feasible, scalable implementation and quality handoffs.
+• Engineering: Collaborate on feasibility, scalability, and clean handoffs.

-• Marketing & Growth: Align on messaging, brand experience, and user acquisition tactics.
+• Marketing and Growth: Align on messaging, brand experience, and acquisition.

-• User Research & Data Teams: Provide critical insights and validation to inform design decisions.
+• User Research and Data: Get the insights and validation that inform design decisions.

-• Customer Success & Support: Feedback from frontline teams reveals real user pain points and satisfaction.
+• Customer Success and Support: Learn from frontline feedback about real pain points.

-• Embed Designers in Product Squads: Facilitate daily collaboration and shared accountability.
+• Embed designers in product squads.
+Daily collaboration builds shared accountability.

 Summary